shmiko/booking-assignment/README.md

 debugging.
 Also keeping the css properties of an object alphabetically makes easier for others developer to search for it in case of bug fixing and maintaining.
-Font icons were use for the facilities section, though a better soption would be SVG, but it takes time to define a sprite that justifies the performance and loading improvements.
+Font icons were use for the facilities section, though a better soption would be SVG, but it takes time to create a sprite that justifies the performance and loading improvements.
 Buttons and other styles were re-use to minify the css file size.
 Vanilla JavaScript was used for performance.